Pathoschild/smapi-mod-dump/source/East Scarpe (SMAPI)/README.md

 In locations listed in the `FruitTreeLocations` data field, there should be a one-time spawn of fruit trees based on the sapling indexes given as values of the `FruitTree` property on the `Back` layer.
 The trees should spawn as fully mature, with in-season trees already bearing one fruit.
 If a number is given for the `FruitLimit` property on the `Back` layer, the corresponding fruit tree will be limited to bearing that many fruit at any time.

+## Obelisks

+Any obelisk with the given `Name` in the `ObeliskWarp` data field should warp players to the given `X` and `Y` tile coordinates in the given `Location`.
+These obelisks should be transformed for save files to avoid bugs caused by removal of this mod.

+## Rain watering

+For each entry in the `RainWatering` data field, any hoed dirt within the given `Area` of the given `Location` should be watered on any day when it is raining in that location.

 ### Sea Monster

 For each entry in the `SeaMonsterSpawns` data field, when the given `Conditions` apply and a player is in the given `Location`, at each tick there should be the given `Chance` for the Sea Monster to spawn somewhere within the given `Area`.
 At most one Sea Monster should be present on a particular map at any time.